Does diet affect migraines?

 High omega-3

-Omega-3 fatty acids can help to reduce inflammation may prevent migraines.
+Omega-3 fatty acids can help to reduce inflammation and may prevent migraines.
 Eating foods that are high in omega-3 fatty acids, such as fatty fish, flaxseed and chia seeds, might help to reduce the frequency and severity of your migraines.

 Low sodium diet